alanelias/laravel-mix-api/docs/config.md

 ```

-**filters:** path filter it allowed you to change the default dir in file path e.g:
+**aliases:** path alias it allowed you to change the default dir in file path e.g:
 "%key%/somewhere/somefile.any"

 ```json